Sunday, September 25, 2022

 Friday, August 26, 2022

-Having argued at some length against a short list of succinct aims, I now present instead a long list of values.
-The idea is that these values, taken together, sketch the outlines of what I have called a worldview.
-The only way to test this idea is to for you to read and respond to them.
-But I would ask that you read the list not for its parts but for its whole.
+I ask that you read the list below not for its parts but for its whole.
 When, as I’m sure will happen, one or another item jangles, just go on to the next.
 See whether, all together, they form a picture that compels or repels you, that leaves you warm or cold.
 When you are done with that exercise, then please, by all means, tell me which individual items don’t sit right.

 Things I value: